Motive Power

 ‘Road vans’ were a type of brake van that was also able to carry light goods (‘smalls’) – note the double doors.
 The L&SWR had almost 500 built between 1884 and 1905 and 444 of them passed into the ownership of the Southern Railway in 1923 with several passing to British Railways upon nationalisation in 1948.
 The last example on the national network was withdrawn in 1967.

-The van was pictured in June 2023 having benefitted from an excellent paint job by the volunteers at Medstead.
+The van was pictured in June 2023 having benefited from an excellent paint job by the volunteers at Medstead.

 [Photo by Chris Le Corney.]